To avoid that situation, you need to stock up on emergency fuel.

 Folks use fuel every day.
 It’s so common that most don’t even think twice about grilling ribs, making a detour to the gas station whenever they’re low on gas, and turning the A/C on during a hot summer day.

 When it comes to prepping for SHTF or emergencies, water, food, and shelter are obviously the top priorities.
 But how about fuel?
 You shouldn’t leave it on the back burner.

 Here are some reasons why it’s crucial to have emergency fuel during disasters:

 - Everyone and their mom will be crowding the gas pumps, and you can’t afford to waste time refueling your bug out vehicle.

 - There’s a high chance that power will be gone for days or even weeks.
 If you don’t turn into a human icicle from the cold, the blistering heat might do you in.

-- While you can eat tuna straight outta the can, you can’t blame your tummy for craving a hot meal every now and then.
-Make sure you have enough fuel to power up your stove can take care of that craving.
+- While you can eat tuna straight out of the can, you can’t blame your tummy for wanting a hot meal every now and then.
+Having enough fuel to power up your stove can take care of that craving.

-- Even if you've hooked your home up to an alternative energy source like solar power, you can still use emergency fuel as a backup in case you can't produce enough energy due to unfavorable conditions like rain, flooding, and drought.
+- Even if you’ve hooked your home up to an alternative energy source like solar power, you can still use emergency fuel as a backup in case you can’t produce enough energy because of rain or flooding.